raphtlw-work/dvops-project-dcf/new_file.md

 6. **Balance Management**: Users can view their current balance at any time, with updates reflecting their game results and credit earnings.

 This documentation provides a comprehensive overview of the project's functionality and the contributions of each team member.
-The website offers a seamless user experience, integrating various features to engage users in a fun and interactive way.
+The Coin Decider offers a seamless user experience, integrating various features to engage users in a fun and interactive way.